Quantum thermalization and average entropy of a subsystem: Average entropy at an energy scale

 \subsection{Estimation of $d_1$ when $l_1\sim l_2$}

 Here we estimate the parameter $d_1$ assuming that the sizes of the subsystems are of the same order, that is, $l_1\sim l_2$.
 For a thermodynamically large system, the average VN entropy and the VN entropy of a typical pure state are the same in the leading order \cite{Bianchi19}.
 Thus we estimate the average entropy by calculating the entropy of a typical pure state.
-In the following, we first re-look in to Eq. \ref{avne1_2} as the VN entropy of a typical state.
+In the following, we first reinterpret Eq. \ref{avne1_2} as the VN entropy of a typical state, i.e. $\overline{S}_1\simeq S_1 \simeq \ln {d_1}$, and then we find the parameter $d_1$ for the typical state.

 As mentioned in the previous subsection, any state of the full system at the energy scale $E$ can be represented by a linear combination of kets in $\mathcal{T}_E$.
 Accordingly, we write a typical state at energy scale $E$ in the following way: